This website contains imagery which is only suitable for audiences 18+.

 The Ageing Process

-- Natural Changes in Nasal Structure: As we age, our facial features undergo natural changes, and the nose is no exception.
-Over time, the cartilage and bone structure of the nose can shift, leading to the development of a dorsal hump.
+• Changes in Nasal Structure: As we age, our facial features undergo changes, and the nose is no exception.
+Over time, the cartilage and bone structure of the nose can shift, which can result in the development of a dorsal hump.
 This is particularly true for individuals who have a genetic predisposition to nasal bumps or those who have experienced nasal trauma in the past.

 DOWNLOAD DR WATTS’ ULTIMAGE GUIDE TO RHINOPLASTY